evantey14/cyslf/README.md

 location = 5        # minimize player distance to practice field practice_day = 5    # maximize # of players' practicing on their preferred day
 ```
 If you run formation and teams aren't as good as you'd like for some score type, try increasing the weight.
-(For example if you really really cared giving players a nearby practice field, you could set `location = 100`).
+(For example if you really really care about giving players a nearby practice field, you could set `location = 100`).